Kāpiti Line: Future

 The Kapiti Line (2007, before electrification), looking south from the Otaihanga Road level crossing.
 On the right is the location of a former halt; on the left is the Southward Car Museum.

-Proposals for new stations at Raumati South, between Mackays Crossing and Paraparaumu, and Lindale, north of Paraparaumu near Otaihanga, were on hold, to be reconsidered after 2010, as it was claimed that there were problems affecting a station at Raumati (the provision of access to SH 1 and park-and-ride facilities) and an unstable hillside behind the line.

-The 2013 Review and Draft 2014 Review of the Wellington Regional Public Transport Plan confirmed that building additional stations on the Kāpiti Line at Raumati and Lindale was no longer recommended, with the cost of new stations outweighing the benefits.
+The development of new stations at Raumati South, between Mackays Crossing and Paraparaumu, and Lindale, north of Paraparaumu near Otaihanga, has been proposed in the past as areas for future development on the line.
+This was paused in 2010 due to issues with the proposed sites, and indefinitely shelved following the 2013 review of the Wellington Regional Public Transport Plan.
+This review confirmed that building additional stations on the Kāpiti Line at Raumati and Lindale were no longer recommended, with the cost of new stations outweighing the benefits.
 The detailed analysis for Raumati (which was a "viability benchmark" for other new stations) said that the modelled peak-hour patronage needed to be about 300 new passengers to justify a new station, and that most Raumati users would have switched from Paraparaumu Station.
 Network extensions beyond the current Metlink rail operation limits would be by "shuttles or non-electrified services" running to Wellington.

 Proposed infrastructure upgrades include sleeper replacement in tunnels, stabilisation of high-risk slopes and renewal of one bridge with timber elements.
 To cater for freight trains with more frequent passenger trains, there will be a new freight loop at Plimmerton or an improved loop at Porirua (2021/2022; $11.09 million); and Plimmerton will get a high capacity train turn-back facility as a terminal station (2021; $12.8 million).
 Power supply upgrades will allow more long (8 car) trains (2020; $10.1 million).

-The single-track section above the coast between Pukerua Bay and Paekakariki (known as the North–South Junction) may also be double tracked through a single long double track tunnel (replacing five short tunnels) or replaced by a less steep deviation; although the proposal in 2007 was to daylight only the northernmost (No. 7) tunnel which is through rock, and have double track north from there.
+The single-track section above the coast between Pukerua Bay and Paekākāriki (known as the North–South Junction) may also be double tracked through a single long double track tunnel (replacing five short tunnels) or replaced by a less steep deviation; although the proposal in 2007 was to daylight only the northernmost (No. 7) tunnel which is through rock, and have double track north from there.